TN 135 SmartPath Technology with Bridge Testing Verification

 Summary

 Incorrect data associated with unbridged sample measurements is a common problem many users of microvolume spectrophotometers are unaware they are encountering.
-The DeNovix DS-11, using SmartPath technology with Bridge Testing verification, eliminates concerns associated with unbridged sample errors.
-This innovative feature makes the DS-11 the ideal spectrophotometer for laboratories working with nucleic acids and proteins, enabling the researcher to have the highest confidence that their microvolume measurement data is accurate.
+DeNovix DS-11 and DS-8X instruments, using SmartPath technology with Bridge Testing verification, eliminate concerns associated with unbridged sample errors.

 Tags -